 The Trust has continued to embed systems and controls in respect of finance and operational risks.
 The Board has appointed an internal reviewer, RSM Risk Advisory Services LLP to undertake a review of practices and procedures.
 The Board are satisfied that the services of RSM Risk Advisory LLP do not cause any conflict of interest with the services of the external auditor, RSM UK Audit LLP.
-During the year ending 31st August 2018, RSM Risk Advisory Services LLP, undertook a review of the key financial controls.
+During the year end 31 August 2019, RSM Risk Advisory Services LLP, undertook a review of Estates Strategy and Maintenance, Safeguarding and Payroll.